ymanasa2022/obsidian_notes/meeting_notes/matt_weeklys.md

 Questions
-I think we should make some kind of project outline for the TgCLP docking project, similar to the one you made for co-expression project ligand dataset for tgcpl docking? are we docking multiple receptors to multiple ligands or just multiple ligands to one receptor pose?
+I think we should make some kind of project outline for the TgCLP docking project, similar to the one you made for co-expression project ligand dataset for tgcpl docking? are we docking multiple receptor poses to multiple ligands or just multiple ligands to one receptor pose?